bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 Murch: 00:48:04

-But now you can totally talk to all your friends about APOL and then so much fear.
+But now you can totally talk to all your friends about APO and LN-Symmetry.

 Jonas: 00:48:10

 That’s right you know all the acronyms and you’re gonna be a hit at the parties.
 Okay hope you enjoyed the episode we’ll try to get another one out soon.
 Bye.
-Crap, crap in here.
-You